bernieplug/eepelican/content/blog/seo_part_3.md

 ### Sales

 Sales have a very strong correlation with search rank.
-The more sales you have the higher you will be listed and the higher you are listed, the more sales you will get.
+The more sales you, have the higher you will be listed, and the higher you are listed, the more sales you will get.
 It’s a classic case of chicken and egg.
 However, don’t rely too heavily on sales to measure changes in search rank.
 There are a *lot* of factors that could explain increases or decreases in sales, so keep that in mind when using this metric.

 ### Conversion Rate